RESEARCH

 2. Water Droplet Coalescence

-Droplet coalescence is a process in which two or more particles/droplets merge to form a larger one permanently.
-It has received great attention in recent years due to their importance in cloud droplet growth and raindrop formation in atmospheric sciences.
-In addition to the coalescence of pure water droplets, how organic matters in the atmosphere affect coalescence is also a major concern.
-In this project, we are interested in understanding coalescence by understanding the thermodynamics as well as the dynamics via molecular simulations.
+Droplet coalescence is a process in which two or more particles or droplets merge to form a larger one permanently.
+It has received significant attention in recent years due to its importance in cloud droplet growth and raindrop formation in atmospheric sciences.
+In addition to the coalescence of pure water droplets, how organic matter in the atmosphere affects coalescence is also a major concern.
+In this project, we are interested in understanding coalescence by examining the thermodynamics as well as the dynamics via molecular simulations.

 4. Chemical kinetics of catalyzed asymmetric organic reactions (in collaboration with Prof. Yeung-Ying YEUNG)